-Do you need help protecting your finances for your family?
-Do you wish to obtain further advice about whether trust creation and administration is the right option for you?
+If you need help setting up a trust to protect your finances for your family or wish to obtain further legal advice around trust creation and administration, our team can help.

 What is a Trust?

-Trusts are used to manage and maintain your assets and help in tax planning.
-It can be one of the most effective ways to protect your family assets.
-Trust can also help mitigate tax, protect a family business, make charitable donations or control the distribution of assets over time.
+Trusts are used to manage and maintain your assets and may be helpful when considering inheritance tax planning.
+Setting up a trust can also help mitigate tax, protect a family business, make charitable donations or control the distribution of assets over time.

-Many of our clients want to ensure that the assets that they have worked so hard to build up over their lifetime, are preserved to be passed down to their loved ones or the next generation.
+Many of our clients want to ensure that the assets that they have worked so hard to build up over their lifetime, are preserved to be passed down to their loved ones.

-Our expert team can advise you on the legitimate steps that you can take to preserve as much as possible for your loved ones.
+Our asset protection solicitors can advise you on the legitimate steps that you can take to preserve as much as possible for your loved ones.
 We can advise you on all the possible options to preserve your assets in the event that you may need long-term care by carefully drafted wills, and guiding you through the complex pitfalls of the rules on ‘deliberate deprivation of assets’.

 - protecting assets in the event of remarriages or relationship breakdown

 - protection of pension and life policy lump sum death benefits